mddunlap924/G2Net_Spectrogram-Classification/README.md

     model_cfg = timm.create_model(cfg['MODEL']['name']).default_cfg
 ```

-Through multiple experiments is was found that only a few augmentation techniques provide a considerable boost the cross-validation scores and leader board score.
+Through multiple experiments it was found that only a few augmentation techniques provide a considerable boost the cross-validation scores and leader board score.
 Image augmentation was conducted using [torchvision](https://pytorch.org/vision/stable/index.html) and a few of the most beneficial image augmentation techniques were [Resize](https://pytorch.org/vision/0.8/_modules/torchvision/transforms/transforms.html#Resize) and [RandomErasing](https://pytorch.org/vision/0.8/_modules/torchvision/transforms/transforms.html#RandomErasing) .

 Users are encouraged to modify the files as they see fit to best work with their applications.